 Harry finished the letter and started to fold it uncertainly before angrily crumpling it up and throwing it to the other end of the cupboard.
 It was just another one of Dudley's stupid pranks to get his hopes up.
 He wanted Harry to rush into the kitchen happily and proclaim he was a wizard.
 Well that is not what he was going to do.
 Harry lay down on the floor and drifted to an uneasy sleep, which weirdly enough involved a dream of Dudley poking him with a broomstick.

 The next month proceeded much slower for Harry than previous holidays from school.
 It was visible to anyone who cared to look that Harry had a passive look on his face.
-He didn't even argue when his Uncle Vernon told him to paint the shed two different colors in the span of as many days.
-All he thought of was the prank letter from Dudley.
-The more he thought about it the more unlikely it seemed that his lard of a cousin, the same one that only passed primary school much thanks to his uncles well paying job at Grunnings, had thought this up.
-It was much too cleverly thought out to be the mastermind of a boy whose greatest invention was chicken wrapped in bacon.
+He even forgot to argue when his Uncle Vernon told him to paint the shed two different colors in the span of as many days.
+All he thought of was the prank letter from Dudley, and the more he thought about it the more unlikely it seemed that his lard of a cousin had thought this up.
+He was the same person that had only passed primary school thanks to his uncle's well-paying job at Grunnings, at least Harry theorized.
+It was much too cleverly thought out to be the masterpiece of a boy whose greatest invention was chicken wrapped in bacon.
 'Patent Pending' as Dudley would say.

 Soon after Harry had thrown the letter, he found it and smoothed it out.
 Harry had taken to reading it in his room at night.
-It was just too good a dream for him to forget.
+It was just too good a dream for him to forget, and something in his chest told him something about this was true.
 As Harry silently reread his letter upstairs, there was trouble brewing downstairs.

 The Dursleys had just set down to a hot meal of mostly starches.
 As they began to enjoy the culinary masterpiece without the ever-greedy orphan who lived upstairs, there was a soft knock at the door.
-Vernon was tempted to yell at the boy to get it, but he stopped at the thought of it most likely being an upstanding citizen.
+Vernon was tempted to yell at the boy to get it, but he stopped himself.
+It was most likely an upstanding citizen at the door, he didn't want to burden them.
 Vernon couldn't even conceive how wrong he was as he rose to get the door.
 He opened the door to see a sight that stopped his blood cold.
 At the door was an older woman in bright green robes.
 This was the first witch he had seen in years and he was beyond fearful.
 Petunia had told him of the sport they made of normal people.

 The woman stepped in and closed the front door behind her, "I assure you that won't be necessary Mr. Dursley.
 I am here on behalf of your nephew."
 She finished this statement by waving her hand behind her back.

-"My name is Minerva McGonagall, I am a professor at Hogwarts, and I am assuming you read the letter Mr. Dursley."
+"My name is Minerva McGonagall, I am a professor at Hogwarts, and I am assuming you read the letter that arrived Mr. Dursley."

 Vernon looked confused, scrutinizing the woman with a close eye.
 She seemed like an upright woman, even if she was a witch.
 "I honestly have no clue what letter you're talking about.
 Please call me Vernon; Mr. Dursley was my father's name."
 Vernon found it best if he just treated her like a business associate at a Halloween party, a business associate who would make him and his family into a puppet if he said the wrong thing.
 Vernon involuntarily shuddered.